Vanuatu entry requirements for Peru passport holders

 Hotel booking or invitation letter

-Carry a printed hotel reservation or a letter from your host.
-Officers rarely ask for it, but having it speeds things up if they do.
+Carry a copy of your hotel reservation or a letter from your host.
+Officers rarely ask for it, but having it ready avoids delays at the counter.

 Recommended